MarcStan/EmailBugTracker/Examples.md

 ## workitem config

-You can either configure these variables in the release pipeline or the ARM template (keyvault technically also works but that is intended for secrets).
+You can either configure these variables in the release pipeline (yaml) or the ARM template (keyvault technically also works but that is intended for secrets).

 ``` json
 {